High Temperature Data Center

 What is a High Temperature Data Center?

-The cost of cooling is often the main factor in data center operational costs.
-High temperature data centers utilize fresh-air economizers instead of air-conditioning, doing away with the need for expensive data center cooling infrastructure and reducing energy consumption and operational cost, all key factors in lowering the total cost of ownership of data centers over time.
+High temperature data centers utilize fresh-air economizers instead of air-conditioning, doing away with the need for expensive data center cooling infrastructure and reducing energy consumption, space required and operational cost, all key factors in lowering the total cost of ownership of data centers over time.

 Servers for High Temperature Data Centers